Lifespan: 12/4 of Tenbun 8 (1539) to 12/20 of Keichō 18 (1614)

 Honjō Shigenaga served as a bushō from the Sengoku to early Edo periods.
 He was a senior retainer of the Uesugi clan.

-In 1540, Shigenaga was born as the son of Honjō Fusanaga, a kokujin, or provincial landowners, in Echigo Province.
+In 1540, Shigenaga was born as the son of Honjō Fusanaga (Yamato-no-kami), a kokujin, or provincial landowner, in Echigo Province.
+He was the grandson of Honjō Tokinaga.
 His childhood name was Chiyoshishimaru.

 Just before Shigenaga was born, his father, Fusanaga, joined with fellow family members of the Irobe clan to oppose Nakajō Fujisuke who was an advocate for the adoption of Tokimunemaru, a son of Date Tanemune, by Uesugi Sadazane, the military governor of Echigo.
 Fusanaga was attacked by the Nakajō clan who were supported by the Date clan.
 Upon the recommendations of his younger brother (Ogawa Nagasuke) and another family member (Ayukawa Kiyoage), Fusanaga fled for the protection of the Mutō clan in the Shōnai area of Dewa Province with whom the Honjō had an alliance.
 This, however, was a trap set by Nagasuke who took advantage of Fusanaga’s absence to seize control of his castle.
 Overwhelmed by the rebellion led by his younger brother, Fusanaga fell ill and died.
 After the loss of Fusanaga, the band of retainers of the Honjō clan attempted to installed his orphan, Chiyoshishimaru, as his successor, but were forced to accept Nagasuke as the guardian so that Nagasuke became the real holder of power in the clan.
 In 1551, upon the occasion of the thirteenth anniversary of this father’s demise, Chiyoshishimaru apprehended Nagasuke and forced him to kill himself and took over the clan.
 Despite his youthful age, Chiyoshishimaru was regarded as an intrepid character.